 Make it yours.
 This is the fun part!
 And this is the part that is totally dependent on your personal space.
 Put shoes on shoe racks (personally, I use these white shelves), display your bags, jewelry, art or books.
 Hang up your hats…organize your things to best suit your space.
+Display the handbags you love by stuffing them with your scarves or other Seasonal items!
 I love baskets or bins for scarves and belts.
 Style your closet as if it were a boutique that you’d want to shop in.
 Make the space special- maybe add a rug, fresh coat of paint, a chair or light fixture depending on your space!
 Pinterest can provide great inspo for this!
 As I said in my stories yesterday, get the stuff off of your floor.
 Utilize the often unused space on the shelves by storing shoes or bags up there!
 If you are displaying your bags, be sure to stuff them so they hold their shape!

 So Now What?